 With these principles in mind, we want to help students and parents the way that she helped us.
 She felt that it was important for her three sons to get a college education.
 She was our most loyal and fiercest supporter; she always had our back.
 We want our mother’s legacy to be that she continues to be able to help and support others to achieve their dreams.

-The foundation strives to help high school graduates from less privileged backgrounds pursue technical or college education as well as contribute to and serve the local community as Andrea did.
+The foundation strives to help high school graduates pursue technical or college education as well as contribute to and serve the local community as Andrea did.